consulo/consulo-dev.github.io/docs/basics/getting_started.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-This documentation section will help you get started with developing plugins for the *IntelliJ Platform*.
+This documentation section will help you get started with developing plugins for the *Consulo*.
 You can use either [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) or [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/) as your IDE (it is highly recommended to use the latest available version).
 Both include the complete set of plugin development tools.
 To become more familiar with *IntelliJ IDEA*, please refer to the [IntelliJ IDEA Web Help](https://www.jetbrains.com/idea/help/).